Replies: 4 (Who?), Viewed: 1907 times.

 Ever bought a clothing piece and in the store they looked the right shade but when you're wearing them they're completely different and feel that great betrayal of not actually buying that colour clothing piece you intentinted to buy?
 As someone who wears black a lot, finding out that your pants are actually navy blue makes you wanna scream at the cloud Because... black!
 But, why is that?
 It's because as I've said before, black and white aren't colours.
 They're also really hard to re-produce onto fabrics as well hence why black is never black-black Unless Vantablack is going to be the new clothing thing... that would be kinda cool to be honest :P

 Anyways!
 Black for example, on clothes especially, is always close to blue (And sometimes to the darker brown side).
 White on the other hand is very close to a more brownish colour.
 We've all seen white objects slowly turning brown or yellow-y right?
-Well, here's your answer to why!
+Or maybe you own a white dog but when it's snowing it looks kinda vanilla-y?
+If you're ever recolouring white colours, think about this good doggo!

 But I still am a bit scared to use black and white, what do I do now?!